Utkarsha666/Antix/README.md

-# Antix
 Game Engine built for educational purpose only.
-The engine is not complete yet.
-Any help and suggessions are much appreciated.
-To run this program
+This is a simple game engine written in C++.
+You don't need to install any external dependencies.
+Requirements:-
+Linux (tested on Arch Linux)
+freeglut
+SOIL
+OpenGL

 go to src folder, then open terminal and type "make", this will compile all the source code then run the program with ./main